UPDATES:

 CHED scholars are required to study full-time and must be regular students in a recognized private or public university in the Philippines.

-Warning!
-Failure to maintain the required GWA is a ground for termination of the scholarship.
+WARNING: Failure to maintain the required GWA is a ground for termination of the scholarship.
 However, you can ask for reconsideration within 15 days from the notice of your GWA.

-If you intend to transfer to another school or shift to another course, you need to secure approval first from the Regional Office.
+NOTE: If you intend to transfer to another school or shift to another course, you need to secure approval first from the Regional Office.

 How much is CHED scholars’ monthly allowance?

 If you are a full scholar, you’ll get Php 35,000 per semester.
-For half-scholar, they’ll get Php 17,000 per semester.
+For half-scholars, they’ll get Php 17,000 per semester.

 Does CHED offer region-specific financial assistance?